Introducing Week Timer

 Tapping the Email button will will launch the email dialog and attach the backup file.
 Send this to an appropriate receiver, which could be your own email, or a cloud drive like dropbox.

 Restoring can be done when moving to a new device or after reinstalling your device without restoring a full backup from iTunes or iCloud.
-Other reasons hopefully never occur, to require a restore.
 To restore a backup make sure it is available on your iDevice in for example in your mailbox or a cloud drive.
 Tap to open the backup file with the extension “.wtb”.
 This should display a menu which includes Week Timer.
-Tap Week Timer and the backup will be saved in the backup list in the app.
+Tap Week Timer and the backup will be saved in the backup list in the Week Timer app.
 Now navigate to the backup menu in settings in Week Timer, where you will see the new backup that was added.
 Tap the backup and select the menu option restore.
 This option will make an automatic backup of the current database and then restore the selected backup.
 Once restored, you are good to go.
 You may notice that the automatic backup has been added to your backup list.
 If anything failed with the restored backup the automatic backup can always be used.

 To customise your main view with a more pleasant background enable Photo Theme.
 On the photo theme settings page two options are available.
 Either choose one of the included backgrounds , or select a photo from the photo albums.

-Week Timer tracks overtime on a weekly basis and is reset at the end of the working week.
-Overtime can be disabled in the settings if you are not interested in tracking this because you may not have a fixed contract or fixed work hours.
+Week Timer tracks overtime on a weekly and monthly basis and is reset at the end of the working period.
+Overtime can be disabled in settings if you are not interested in tracking this because you may not have fixed work hours.

 While still checked in, the predicted overtime will also include the current day, until you have reached this expected overtime.
-After that the predicted overtime for the remaining days will be adjusted, so you can see your required overtime shrink for the remainder of the week.
+After that the predicted overtime for the remaining days will be adjusted, so you can see your required overtime shrink for the remainder of the week or month.